ewradcliffe/restaurant-booking-system/README.md

 - Large screen menu and make/edit reservations (large screen).
 ![large screen menu and make reservations](static/images/wireframeone.jpeg "large screen menu and make reservations")

-The standard log in/log out, sign up etc. pages from allauth.
+The standard login/logout, sign up etc. pages from allauth.
 They will be styled consistently with the rest of the site.

 A consistent header and footer appears on all pages.
 The header consists of a navigation bar with the restaurant logo in the top left hand corner and if clicked returns the user to the home page.
 A three bar 'burger' button opens a drop down menu when clicked, allowing the user quick navigation to the home page, the reservation page, the menu page, the register and log in page (if not logged in) or the sign out page (if logged in).
-On  screens of 980px and above the burger button is replaced with individual tabs for the above pages.
+On very large screens the burger button is replaced with individual tabs for the above pages.
 The navigation bar also gives the user login status.
-This can also be used to navigate to the log in or register pages if they are not logged in.
+On larger screens a call to action is added inviting the user to log in or sign up.
+This will also link them to the appropriate page.
 The footer displays links to social media sites and on screens of 768px and above the footer expands to give the opening hours and address of the restaurant.

 **Mobile and large screen versions of the header and footer.**